 In Tanzania, the minimum age for boys to marry is 18 years as set by The Law of Marriage Act 1971, but for girls, it is 14 with the consent of the court, and at the age of 15 with parental consent.
 This is not equal protection.

 A landmark ruling delivering “equal protection under the law”

 In 2016, Rebeca Gyumi, Director of our partner Msichana Initiative, brought a case challenging the constitutionality of child marriage in Tanzania, and demanding the government give girls equal protection under the law.

 The High Court ruled that marriage under the age of 18 was illegal and directed the government to raise the minimum age of marriage to 18 for both boys and girls within one year.

-We as Equality Now, along with our partners Msichana Initiative, Legal Human Rights Centre and Tanzania Women Lawyers Association, are defending the ruling that was issued by the High Court in Tanzania and continue to call on the Government of Tanzania to amend sections 13 and 17 of the Marriage Act to set the minimum age of marriage at 18 with no exceptions.
+We as Equality Now, along with our partners Msichana Initiative, Legal Human Rights Centre, and Tanzania Women Lawyers Association continue to call on the Government of Tanzania to amend sections 13 and 17 of the Marriage Act to set the minimum age of marriage at 18 with no exceptions.

 A child is not a wife.
 No exceptions.

 With your support, we can hold governments accountable for failing to protect women and girls, defend laws that protect girls from human rights abuses such as child marriage and strengthen efforts to advocate for 18 as the global minimum age of marriage.